rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 Observable
 ==========

-Although we can model a lot collections by using an `Iterable`, it is not suitable for all cases.
+Although we can model a lot of collections by using an `Iterable`, it is not suitable for all cases.
 For example, we are not able to model a collection of real-time mouse moves, key presses or button clicks like an `Iterable`.
 These collections do not have something like a `hasNext` and `next`.
 Instead, **events** come whenever they want to or when the environment generates them.
-Their source is something that you cannot control, i.e. slow down, speed up or influence with in any other way.
+Their source is something that you cannot control, i.e. slow down, speed up or influence in any other way.
 In other words, you cannot *pull* events from their source, but instead they are **pushed** to you.
 All you have to do is listen to the collection (often called a *stream*) and **react** to the events that you receive.